arpitbbhayani/articles/blogs/python-iterable-integers.md

 - `__iter__` - should return an iterator object having implemented the `__next__` method
 - `__next__` - should return the next item of the iteration and if items are exhausted then raise a `StopIteration` exception.

-So, in a gist, `__iter__` is something that makes any python object iterable; hence to make integers iterable we need to have `__iter__` function for integers.
+So, in a gist, `__iter__` is something that makes any python object iterable; hence to make integers iterable we need to have `__iter__` function set for integers.

 # Iterable in CPython

-The most used implementation of Python language is [CPython](https://github.com/python/cpython/) where the entire language is implemented in pure C language.
-Since we need to make changes to one of the core datatypes of Python, we will be modifying the CPython, add `__iter__` function to integers, and rebuild the binary.
-But before jumping into the core implementation, it is important to understand a few fundamentals.
+The most famous and widely used implementation of Python is [CPython](https://github.com/python/cpython/) where the core is implemented in pure C. Since we need to make changes to one of the core datatypes of Python, we will be modifying CPython, add `__iter__` function to integer type, and rebuild the binary.
+But before jumping into the implementation, it is important to understand a few fundamentals.

 ## The `PyTypeObject`

 Every object in Python is associated with a type and each [type](https://docs.python.org/3/c-api/typeobj.html#type-objects) is an instance of a struct named [PyTypeObject](https://docs.python.org/3/c-api/typeobj.html).
 A new instance of this structure is effectively a new type in python.
 This structure holds a few meta information and a bunch of C function pointers - each implementing a small segment of the type's functionality.
-Most of these "slots" in the structure are optional which could be filled by putting appropriate function pointers that drive the corresponding functionality.
+Most of these "slots" in the structure are optional which could be filled by putting appropriate function pointers and driving the corresponding functionality.

 ## The `tp_iter` slot

 Among all the slots available, the slot that interests us is the `tp_iter` slot which can hold a pointer to a function that returns an iterator object.
-This slot corresponds to the `__iter__` function which effectively makes any object iterable.
+This slot corresponds to the `__iter__` function which effectively makes the object iterable.
 A non `NULL` value of this slot indicates iterability.
-The `tp_iter` can hold function with the following signature
+The `tp_iter` holds the function with the following signature

 ```cpp
 PyObject * tp_iter(PyObject *);
 ```

-Integers in Python have been implemented as long objects and its implementation can be found at [longobject.c](https://github.com/python/cpython/blob/master/Objects/longobject.c).
+Integers in Python do not have a fixed size; rather the size of integer depends on the value it holds.
+[How Python implements super long integers](https://arpitbhayani.me/blogs/super-long-integers) is a story on its own but the core implementation can be found at [longobject.c](https://github.com/python/cpython/blob/master/Objects/longobject.c).
 The instance of `PyTypeObject` that defines integer/long type is `PyLong_Type` and has its `tp_iter` slot set to `0` i.e. `NULL` which asserts the fact that Integers in python are not iterable.
 A glimpse of `tp_iter` being `NULL` for integers is illustrated below

 ```cpp
 PyTypeObject PyLong_Type = {